sjmaple/lr-demo-provisioning/README.md

 * download and install Oracle VirtualBox: https://www.virtualbox.org
 * download and install Vagrant : http://www.vagrantup.com

-* not that when using Vagrant 1.0.6 on Windows with Cygwin, there's a known bug regarding Unix type paths and Windows paths.
+* note that when using Vagrant 1.0.6 on Windows with Cygwin, there's a known bug regarding Unix type paths and Windows paths.
 This forum posts gives an easy fix that can be used until a new version of Vagrant is released: https://groups.google.com/forum/#!msg/vagrant-up/UEixJVaHYMw/cmMHmLxLxGEJ